ess-dmsc-dram/documents/meeting_notes/April_2016/InstrumentPrototype/README.md

   }
   ```

-### Outstanding Issues with Complex Beam Paths
+### Details on Complex Beam Paths

 #### Where Does the Path Information Come From?

-In our current design I think that we have rightly placed the paths `CowPtr<std::vector<Path>> m_paths` on the `DetectorInfo`. `m_paths` has the same size as the number of detectors, so it will be possible to calculate l2 as our function `getL2` above describes.
+In our current design we have placed the paths `CowPtr<std::vector<Path>> m_paths` on the `DetectorInfo`. `m_paths` has the same size as the number of detectors, so it will be possible to calculate l2 as our function `getL2` above describes.

-* While I agree that the paths should live on the `DetectorInfo` and not on the `InstrumentTree`.
-The `std::vector<Path>` must be passed in from elsewhere.
-The informatoin on the paths will ultimately be sourced from the instrument definition (or future equivalent) No where else will describe this information.
-Should we think about having different factories for producing this paths vector?
-I think a default implementation could assume the `Source->Sample->Detector` path:
+* While the paths should live on the `DetectorInfo` and not on the `InstrumentTree`.
+The `std::vector<Path>` must be sourced from elsewhere.
+The informatoin on the paths will ultimately be sourced from the instrument definition (or future equivalent).
+Nowhere else will describe this information, it cannot be derived.
+* Given the above point.
+We should have factories for producing this paths vector.
+A default implementation could assume the `Source->Sample->Detector` path:

 ```cpp